VirtusLab/scala-cli/website/docs/cookbooks/scala-jvm.md

 sidebar_position: 4
 ---

-You can use Scala CLI to test your code compatibility with various versions of `java` (no manual installation of java is required).It automatically downloads the specified version of java.
+You can use Scala CLI to test your code compatibility with various versions of `java` (no manual installation of jdk or sdk is required).
+It automatically downloads the specified version of java.

 The following snippet uses the new method `Files.writeString` from Java 11.